 In April 2002, ChildFund Alliance was established for charitable purposes to promote the well-being of children and their families.
-The Board of Directors consists of a significant percentage of ChildFund Board of Directors and staff; however, ChildFund does not have an economic interest in ChildFund Alliance; accordingly, ChildFund Alliance is not consolidated in ChildFund's consolidated financial statements.
+The Board of Directors of ChildFund Alliance consists of a significant percentage of ChildFund Board and staff; however, ChildFund does not have an economic interest in ChildFund Alliance; accordingly, ChildFund Alliance is not consolidated in ChildFund's consolidated financial statements.